amu-oss/whattodo/docs/source/best_practices.rst

 ==============

 Consider this page as a documented form of whatever wisdom we, as a community, have gained over time.
-If you feel that you can contribute towards
+Please feel free to `edit this page
+<https://github.com/amu-oss/whattodo>`_ if you find something helpful.

 Start using DuckDuckGo
 ----------------------